 What is Bibim Guksu?

-The simplicity of this dish makes it to be my go-to dish for the summer, and not to mention its incredibly delicious taste and texture.
-It is incredibly refreshing when served with a handful of julienned cucumber and kimchi.
-You can also add more vegetables to your liking, such as lettuce, cabbage, carrot, cherry tomatoes, etc.
+The simplicity of this dish makes it to be my go-to dish for the summer, and its incredibly satisfying taste and texture are truly alluring.
+It’s even more refreshing when served with a handful of fresh vegetables, kimchi, soft-boiled egg, and any other crisp vegetables of choice.

-Each bite of this dish is truly a burst of flavor with its perfectly seasoned noodles coupled with fresh vegetables.
-It can also be classified as a cold noodle salad when more vegetables are added, and I’m confident to say it is one of the most addictive dishes from Korean cuisine.
+Every bite of these noodles is a burst of flavor and can be classified as a cold noodle salad when extra vegetables are added, and I’m confident to say it is one of the most addictive dishes in Korean cuisine.

-- Somyeon (thin wheat flour noodles).
-A visual reference can be found here.
-It’s found in the noodle/rice aisle in Korean grocery stores, but you can also use the Japanese kind (Somen) as well, or any other thin noodles of choice.
+- Somyeon (thin wheat noodles): these noodles are easily found in the rice/noodle section in Korean grocery stores, but you can also use the Japanese kind (Somen) as well, or any other thin noodles of choice.

-- Popular toppings include a soft-boiled egg, cucumber, kimchi, lettuce, cabbage, carrot, cherry tomatoes, and other vegetables of your choice.
+- Popular toppings include a soft-boiled egg, cucumber, kimchi, lettuce, cabbage, perilla leaves, and carrot, but you can add any vegetables of choice.
 My personal favorite combination includes a soft-boiled egg, cucumber, aged kimchi, and crushed sesame seeds as featured in the video!

-Although this dish is delightfully simple to make, there are a few tips I can share to make the most perfect batch of Bibim Guksu:
+Although this dish is simple to make, the following tips will help you to make a perfect batch of Bibim Guksu:

-- Prepare the base sauce in advance.
-This will allow the sauce to thoroughly together and maximize the flavor as the other ingredients are being prepared.
+- Assemble the sauce first: this will allow the sauce to thoroughly together and maximize the flavor as the other ingredients are being prepared.

 - Prepare the soft-boiled egg in advance.
 You can also serve a hard-boiled egg as well, but I find that soft-boiled eggs which are boiled for 8 minutes (for large eggs) are the perfect addition to these noodles.

 - Be creative with the fresh toppings!
-My personal favorite is cucumber and kimchi, but any fresh vegetables (ones you usually put in your cold salads) will complement the dish.
+My personal favorite is cucumber and kimchi, but any fresh vegetables (ones you usually put in your cold salads) will complement the noodles very well.

 And that’s it!
 I hope you enjoy this easy and delicious recipe, and please leave me a comment below or message me on Instagram if you have any questions.
 Happy cooking!